dgpv/SASwap_TLAplus_spec/README.md

 execution path.
 This way, an observer can make sure that the model checking explores all relevant points.

+Since TLC commit [ced9269895aa6b760fa7d7a35fa61b43eb2a9a0a](https://github.com/tlaplus/tlaplus/commit/ced9269895aa6b760fa7d7a35fa61b43eb2a9a0a), it is possible to automatically check hyperproperties.
+See `PostConditionForConfirmed` in `HyperProperties.tla` and `SASwap.cfg`.

 ## Limitations

 #### Only one miner in the model, so no reorgs